-Vital The Committee reads and evaluates the research proposal and conducts the examination.
-Expectations The student is expected to articulate and defend the research proposal as well as answer general knowledge questions.
-Graduate Division General Requirements and the Qualifying Exam Committee Resources Presentation Duration~2-3 hours Oral exams typically last ~2-3 hours, consisting of a short (20-30 minutes) presentation of the research proposal by the student, followed by a question and answer period.
+Vital: The Committee reads and evaluates the research proposal and conducts the examination.
+Expectations: The student is expected to articulate and defend the research proposal as well as answer general knowledge questions.

+Graduate Division General Requirements and the Qualifying Exam Committee Resources:

+Presentation Duration: ~2-3 hours Oral exams typically last $^{\sim}2-3$ hours, consisting of a short (20-30 minutes) presentation of the research proposal by the student, followed by a question and answer period.
 Attempts: No more than two attempts to pass the oral examination will be allowed.
-Written Qualifying Exam Procedure See the detailed description of the Written Qualifying Exam procedure.
+Written Qualifying Exam Procedure See pages 30-35 of the NRSC Student handbook for a more detailed description of the Written Qualifying Exam procedure.